amfoss/gitlit/README.md

 ## :thinking: Why GitLit?

-1. **Its hard to find contributable projects** - What if you can get a dashboard full of project and issues suggestions, which are relevant to you - both skill and interest wise?
+1. **It is difficult to find contributable projects** - What if you can get a dashboard full of project and issues suggestions, which are relevant to you - both skill and interest wise?

 ## :bowtie: Target Users